 Dine at The Kitima Hotel Restuarant

-Visit the Kitima Hotel in Hout Bay for its superb Asian cuisine.
-Prepared by experienced Thai chefs in a great atmosphere, try their superb sushi.
+Visit the Kitima Hotel in Hout Bay for its superb Asian cuisine, prepared by experienced Thai chefs in a great atmosphere.
+We recommend you try their superb sushi.

 Dine at Babel

 A trip to the Winelands is not complete without visiting Babylonstoren and their wonderful restaurant, Babel.
 Food here is simple but creative and always uses fresh fruit and vegetables from the beautiful gardens.
 A wonderful spot for lunch!